 The Chromebook 13 remained at a comfortable temperature after we played a 15-minute HD video in full screen.
 The touchpad (79 degrees Fahrenheit) didn't go much above room temperature, while the center of the keyboard (82 degrees) and the underside (87 degrees) of the laptop also remained under our 95-degree comfort threshold.
 Even the hottest location, near the hinge, warmed to only 92 degrees.

 The Acer Chromebook 13 is a capable laptop that offers excellent performance in a sleek aluminum package.
 The 13.5-inch display is crisp and vivid, and the laptop stayed cool under a heavy workload.
-If the Chromebook 13's screen were brighter and its runtime were extended a few hours, then this portable laptop would be the undisputed king of the growing premium-Chromebook segment.
+If the Chromebook 13's runtime was extended a few hours, then this portable laptop would be the undisputed king of the growing premium-Chromebook segment.
 Nonetheless, the Chromebook 13 is a very good option -- unless, of course, you need a touch screen.

 Google's own Pixel Slate is one of the best premium Chromebooks with touch support.
 This convertible tablet has a gorgeous display, a surprisingly comfortable optional keyboard and almost 10 hours of battery life.
 Be warned, however, that we ran into some troubling Bluetooth issues when using the 12.3-inch Slate.
 The Samsung Chromebook Pro is another good alternative to the Chromebook 13.
 It, too, has a beautiful display and stylish chassis, but a mushy keyboard prevents that machine from serving as a good laptop replacement.

-The verdict is still out on whether you should spend almost $1,000 on a Chromebook, but if you've committed to doing so, the Acer Chromebook 13 is one to consider.
+The verdict is still out on whether you should pay a premium for a Chromebook, but if you've committed to doing so, the Acer Chromebook 13 is one to consider.